Frequently Asked Questions

 You can give as much or as little as you prefer, based on your own budget needs, and still gain in the satisfaction of helping other less fortunate individuals.
-By using payroll deduction plans, or a billing charge, small installments can be made on a generous pledge
+By using payroll deduction plans, or a billing charge, small installments can be made into a generous pledge.

 What about workers being pressured to give to the United Way?

 The United Way of South Central Indiana is opposed to anyone being forced to make a contribution.
 We want people to give because they want to, and at a level that is comfortable for them.